aaesmail/manhwa-scraper/README.md

 - This is made to only work on windows 10 machines.
 - This script only works with Server Side Rendered pages.
-- It reports which pages are dynamically rendered.
+- It reports which pages failed.
 - The user has to manually replace dynamically rendered pages with statically rendered ones in the favorites Manhwa folder.

 ## How to run: